ahmeterdem1/Vector/README.md

 __cumdiv().
 It will then define the maximal power of the power series implementation, therefore is a resolution.

+### Vectorgebra.mean(data)

+Calculates the mean of data. "data" must be a one dimensional iterable.

+### Vectorgebra.expectation(values, probabilities, moment: int = 1)

+"values" and "probabilities" are one dimensional iterables and their lengths must be equal.
+There is no value checking for the probabilities.
+If they sum up to more than 1 or have negative values, it is up to the user to check that. "moment" is the power of "values".
+Returns the expectation value of given data.

+### Vectorgebra.variance(values, probabilities)

+Same constraints as "expectation" apply here.
+Returns the variance of the given data.

+### Vectorgebra.sd(values, probabilities)

+Same constraints as "variance" apply here.
+Returns the standard deviation of the given data.

 ### Vectorgebra.factorial(x: int)

 Calculates the factorial with recursion.
 Default argument is 1.